-In 2019 the United States has experienced the greatest number of measles cases reported since the disease was eliminated from this country in 2000.
-An outbreak is defined as three or more cases in a community, and there have been numerous local and regional measles outbreaks coast to coast.5 The outbreak would be far worse if the majority of Americans weren't vaccinated.
-Ensuring vaccination rates stay above 90 percent decreases the likelihood of measles spreading among those who aren't vaccinated.
+An outbreak is defined as three or more cases in a community.
+There have been seven regional or local measles outbreaks so far in 2019 (and 555 cases of measles total through April 11) and there were 17 outbreaks in 2018 (and 372 measles cases total).5 That means we've experienced more measles cases in the first four months of this year than all of last year.
+While it's true that there is no nationwide measles outbreak, that's because more than 90 percent of Americans are vaccinated, which decreases the likelihood of measles spreading among those who aren't vaccinated.
 This is called herd immunity, and it's important.
-It provides protection for people who can't get the vaccine, such as infants who aren't old enough and people with a weakened immune system, for example if they have HIV/AIDS or cancer.
+It provides protection for people who can't get the vaccine, such as infants who aren't old enough and people with a weakened immune system, for example if they have HIV/ AIDS or cancer.
 When local vaccination rates are lower than needed for herd immunity, those areas can experience outbreaks if measles is introduced to the community, most often when someone gets measles in a country where the disease is more common and travels to the United States.
 That's what we've been seeing in recent years.
 And considering measles is highly contagious, these outbreaks spell trouble.
 In fact, up to 9 out of 10 people who aren't immune and are exposed will get it, making it much more contagious than the flu.6